nikvoronin/Xm4Battery/README.md

 ### Headphones battery level

-It can get the actual battery level if headphones are connected.
-Otherwise, headphones are DISconnected, it returns the last known level.
+It retrieves the current battery level when the headphones are connected; otherwise, when they are disconnected, it returns the last known level.

 ```csharp
 int level = _xm4.BatteryLevel;